Bruin Biometrics LLC Logo

 Science of SEM

 This section focuses on the research completed to develop the SEM assessment technology foundational science and mode of operation.
-Including how SEM assessment technology identifies increased risk of PI/U and how to treat a high SEM (∆) delta as a stage/category 1 PI/U to prevent them from further deterioration.
+Including how SEM assessment technology identifies increased risk of pressure injury and how to treat a high SEM (∆) delta as a stage/category 1 pressure injury to prevent them from further deterioration.

 logo circles